 - Information on most of the band members apart from Orzabal and Smith can be found here, although it looks like it hasn't been updated since shortly after the release of Everybody Loves a Happy Ending.

-- "Badman's Song" is this to some members of the band who were criticising Orzabal, whilst staying in a hotel room next to his.
+- "Badman's Song" is this to some members of the band who were criticizing Roland Orzabal, whilst staying in a hotel room next to his.
 They thought he couldn't hear them, but the walls were thin.

-- Perhaps as a Take That at Curt Smith, the cover of the "Break It Down Again" single features Orzabal holding a bunch of wilted sunflowers.
-The previous album The Seeds of Love and singles associated with it feature sunflowers.
-It could be said that the wilted sunflowers are a reference to the end of his friendship with Curt.
+- Perhaps as a Take That! at Curt Smith, the cover of the "Break It Down Again" single features Orzabal holding a bunch of wilted sunflowers.
+The previous album The Seeds of Love and the singles associated with it feature sunflowers.
+It could be said that the wilted sunflowers represent the end of his friendship with Curt.